K0EKJE/BusinessAnalytics_visualization/README.md

 - 👋 Hi, I’m @K0EKJE
-- ✨ I'm new to github, and currently I'm putting on some of my projects done before.
+- ✨ I'm new to github, and currently I started to put some of my projects done before in my repositories.
 - 👀 I’m interested in Machine Learning, Deep Learning
 - 📫 How to reach me: mm615781876@sina.com